gmussi/ada-notifications/README.md

 # Ada Notification Script

+This script runs in a schedule and checks an ada wallet for updates.

+It notifies you when:

+* [x] You receive new rewards from staking
+* [x] Your account balance changes
+* [ ] When new deposits arrive
+* [ ] When you make withdrawals

+## Usage

 This script is meant to be run as part of a cron job.
 An `.env` file must be provided with all the properties as listed below.
 The file `.env.example` provides the best way to get started.

-## Usage

 1. Copy the `.env.example` file to a `.env` file and fill in as explained below.
 2. Execute the script: